cmaher92/launch_school/coursework/rb129/study_guide.md

 * Objects are instantiated from classes.
 * Individual instances contain different information from other objects, yet are instances of the same class.
-* Every object's state is unique
+* Every object has state.
+State is the collection of all instance variables and their values defined for an object.
+Since state is part of the object, not the class, state is not inherited.
+*

 ```ruby
 # An example of two objects of the String class